 Brexiteer Farage splattered in latest UK milkshake attack

-LONDON (AP) — Pro-Brexit British politician Nigel Farage has been hit with a milkshake while campaigning in the European Parliament election.
+LONDON (AP) — Pro-Brexit British politician Nigel Farage was hit with a milkshake while campaigning in the European Parliament election on Monday — the latest in a spate of attacks on politicians with the sticky beverages.

-Farage was left with milkshake dripping down his lapels during a walkabout in Newcastle, northeast England, on Monday.
+Farage was left with milkshake dripping down his lapels during a walkabout in Newcastle, northeast England.
 Police said a 32-year-old man was arrested on suspicion of assault.

-Paul Crowther said he threw the banana-and-salted caramel shake to protest Farage's "bile and racism."
+Paul Crowther, who was detained in handcuffs at the scene, said he threw the banana-and-salted caramel Five Guys shake to protest Farage's "bile and racism."

+He said he had been looking forward to the milkshake, "but I think it went on a better purpose."

+Farage blamed the attack on those who wanted to remain in the EU.
+He tweeted that "Sadly some remainers have become radicalised, to the extent that normal campaigning is becoming impossible."

 Farage's Brexit Party is leading opinion polls in the contest for 73 U.K. seats in the 751-seat European Parliament.